wso2-attic/module-ethereum/README.md

 - An object with sync status data or `FALSE`, when not syncing:
   - `startingBlock`: The block at which the import started (will only be reset, after the sync reached his head)
-  - `currentBlock`: The current block, same as eth_blockNumber
+  - `currentBlock`: The current block, same as ethBlockNumber
   - `highestBlock`: The estimated highest block

 ##### Example